Editor’s note: Some of the offers on this page are no longer available.

 If you’re paying a high APR on certain balances, target those first.
 Whittle down the cost of the debt by minimizing the interest you’re having to pay every month.
 If you can’t scrape together the funds to do that, transfer the balance to a card that offers an interest-free balance transfer, then pay it off diligently during the 0 percent APR promotional period.

 Transfer balances on high-APR cards to a card with no balance transfer fee and a decent interest-free introductory period, preferably one that offers cash back toward the balance.
-The Citi Double Cash Card, for example, allows you to transfer balances with no interest, then rewards you 1 percent cash back on any new purchases and another 1 percent when you pay those purchases off.
+The Citi® Double Cash Card, for example, this card offers 0% intro APR on Balance Transfers for 18 months.
+After that, the variable APR will be 15.74% – 25.74% based on your creditworthiness, then rewards you 1 percent cash back on any new purchases and another 1 percent when you pay those purchases off.

 If you have average credit (630 minimum score) and need a couple years to pay off your debt, one strategy would be to transfer your balance to the Chase Slate, a card that charges no balance transfer fee for the first 60 days, 5 percent or $5 after that, then gives you 15 billing cycles before the APR kicks in.
 If you still have debt to pay off, you can transfer the remaining balance to another low-fee card with a longer interest-free period.